(See also Overview of Allergic and Atopic Disorders.)

 Treatment of food allergies consists of eliminating the food that triggers the allergic reaction.
 Thus, diagnosis and treatment overlap.
 When assessing an elimination diet’s effect, clinicians must consider that food sensitivities may disappear spontaneously.

 Oral desensitization (by first eliminating the allergenic food for a time, then giving small amounts and increasing them daily) and immunotherapy using sublingual drops of food extracts are under study.
+In a recent placebo-controlled phase III trial, ingesting a small amount of a peanut protein preparation enabled children and adolescents with peanut allergy to eat a larger amount of peanut protein (up to the equivalent of two peanuts).
+However, the effect of the preparation was not significant in study participants ≥ 18 years (1).

 Oral cromolyn has been used to decrease the allergic reaction with apparent success.
 Antihistamines are of little value except in acute general reactions with urticaria and angioedema.
 Prolonged corticosteroid treatment is helpful for symptomatic eosinophilic enteropathy.